Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Theoretical Analysis

 where the quadratic term characterizes Gaussian fluctuations around the classical path, and higher-order terms account for non-Gaussian quantum corrections.
 In this subsection, we restrict our analysis to classical paths, with quantum corrections to be systematically addressed later.
 This semiclassical expansion approach requires the action to be extremized with respect to all $\theta_{j}$, leading to the discrete-time Euler-Lagrange equation:

 which corresponds to the discrete mapping

-The similar classical mapping in the near-resonant regime has also been derived in Refs.~\cite{Wimberger2004, Wang2011}, with the help of a fictitious classical limit.
+where $p_{0}^{\text{cl}}\equiv p_{0}\Delta$ denotes the effective classical momentum, scaled by the detuning parameter, and $\theta_{0}^{\text{cl}}\equiv\theta_{0}$ is the corresponding classical angular variable.
+The similar classical mapping in the near-resonant regime has also been derived in Refs.~\cite{Wimberger2004, Wang2011, Zou2024}, with the help of a fictitious classical limit.
 Our deduction here is based on the classical-quantum correspondence of the path integral method.
-As shown in Fig.~\ref{Fig-Classical Paths}, classical paths with zero initial momentum and uniformly distributed initial positions across $[0,2\pi)$ accurately reproduce the quantum caustic structure.
+As shown in Fig.~\ref{Fig-Classical Paths}, classical paths with initial angles uniformly distributed over $[0,2\pi)$ accurately reproduce the quantum caustic structure.

-In the continuous limit $\Delta\to0$ (i.e., the near-resonant condition), the discrete sequence $\{\theta_{j}^{\text{cl}}\}$ converges to a continuous trajectory $\theta_{\text{con}}^{\text{cl}}(t)$ with $t=j\Delta$.
+In the continuum limit $\Delta\to0$ (i.e., the near-resonant condition), the discrete sequence $\{\theta_{j}^{\text{cl}}\}$ converges to a continuous trajectory $\theta_{\text{con}}^{\text{cl}}(t)$ with $t=j\Delta$.
 Under this approximation, the Euler-Lagrange equation (\ref{Euler-Lagrange Equation}) then reduces to the nonlinear pendulum equation:

-where the dot denotes differentiation with respect to time $t$.
-This equation has a general solution
+Here, the overdot denotes differentiation with respect to time $t$ and initial momentum is $\dot{\theta}_{\text{con}}^{\text{cl}}(t=0)=p_0$.
+When the initial condition satisfies $\cos(\theta_0^{\text{cl}}-\pi)>p_0^2\Delta/2K-1$ (i.e., total energy $E<K/\Delta$), the system enters a bounded oscillatory state.
+In this regime, the phase-space trajectories exhibit characteristic closed elliptical features, corresponding to periodic libration dynamics.
+Conversely, if this condition is not satisfied, the system transitions to an unbounded rotational state, characterized by open phase-space trajectories.
+Such motion does not generate cusp caustic structures.
+Therefore, we only focus on the libration solution

-where $k=\sin\left(\frac{\theta_0^{\text{cl}}-\pi}{2}\right)$, with $\mathrm{cn}(u,k)$ and $\mathrm{dn}(u,k)$ being the Jacobi elliptic cosine and delta amplitude functions.
-Figure~\ref{Fig-Analytical Solutions} compares the discrete mapping simulations with the continuous analytical solution Eq.~(\ref{Analytical Solution}) at sampling times $t=n\Delta$.
-Excellent agreement is observed for small detuning ($\Delta \ll 1$), but this consistency deteriorates with increasing $\Delta$, and the approximation fails completely in the large-detuning regime.
+where $k=\sqrt{p_{0}^{2}\Delta/4K+m^2},~\varphi=\arcsin(m/k)$ and $m=\sin[(\theta_{0}^{\text{cl}}-\pi)/2]$.
+Here, $F(\varphi,k)$ represents the incomplete elliptic integral of the first kind and $\text{sn}(u,k)$ denotes the Jacobi elliptic sine function.
+Figure~\ref{Fig-Analytical Solutions} presents a comparison between the discrete mapping simulations and the continuum analytical solution given by Eq.~(\ref{Analytical Solution}) at sampling times $t=n\Delta$.
+As clearly demonstrated, excellent agreement is observed between the two solutions.